 FLAVOUR OF PANANG KIZHANGU/PALMYRA SPROUT

-Panang kizhangu/Palmyra sprout is either boiled or roasted on the fire.
+Panang kizhangu/Palmyra sprout is either boiled or roasted over the fire.
 The boiled palmyra sprout/panang kizhangu has a combination of bland, sweet and mildly bitter tastes with a woody aroma.
 It also gives you a chewy texture due to its high fibre content.

 Palmyra Sprout